-The BitLocker Repair Tool (Repair-bde) is a command-line tool included with Windows 7, Windows Server 2008 R2 and later.
+The BitLocker Repair Tool (Repair-bde) is a command-line tool included with Windows 11/10/8/7.
 This tool can be used to access encrypted data on a severely damaged hard disk if the drive was encrypted by using BitLocker Drive Encryption.
 It is used especially for the extraction of data from under locked BitLocker drives.

 - Your test computer has a BitLocker-protected drive (under locked drives can also be taken).

 - You must be able to provide administrative credentials.

 - You must have at least one of the following:

 - Recovery package file location and the corresponding recovery password

 - Recovery package file location and the corresponding recovery key file location

 - You must have an empty output volume of equal or larger size than the BitLocker-protected drive (whose contents will be completely overwritten after the repair operation).

 Assumptions: Consider that we’re talking of Drive E: drive.
 We have to recover data from it and extract it to F: drive.
 We have a 48 digit recovery password i.e.-